Why PSD2 Implementation Is So Important for Banks

 Account Information Service Providers (AISP) have access to the account data of the bank’s customers.
-Such providers have the ability to gather the client’s account information into one overview and analyze it to outline the users spending habits.
+Such providers have the ability to gather a client’s account information into one overview and analyze it to outline the users’ spending habits.
 Payment Initiation Service Providers (PISP) initiate payments on behalf of the user, which results in fewer parties involved and does not require the customer to reveal his payment card details.

 How PSD2 Benefits Customer Experience

-1. Improved Consumer Convenience.
+1. Improved Consumer Convenience

-2. Safe Transactions Between Accounts.
+2. Safe Transactions Between Accounts

 An advanced multi-factor consumer verification is one of the major components of the PSD2 directive.
 This method is used to validate the user that requests a transaction in real-time.
-The two-factor authentication (2FA) will create a secure space for payment services around the European Union and significantly decrease fraud rates.
-It will enable the clients to promptly execute online payments between the accounts.
+The two-factor authentication (2FA) will create a secure space for payment services around the European Union, and significantly decrease fraud rates.
+It will enable clients to promptly execute online payments between the accounts.
 However, in certain cases, when a specific currency rate is exceeded, the bank may require extra risk profile authentication, for example, a single-time password verification or facial recognition.
 Once additional verification is passed, the actual transfer is complete.
 With the PSD2 API framework, comfortable P2P payments will also be available for customers.
-The user would just select a contact at their smartphone, and issue payment without having to know the bank account details of the recipient.
+The user would just select a contact at their smartphone, and issue a payment without having to know the bank account details of the recipient.

-3. Customized Financial Offers.
+3. Customized Financial Offers

 4. Decreased Card Fees.